KAntBarr/readme-generator-9/README_best.txt

 # readme-generator-9

 ## Description
 The purpose of this application is to help streamline the process of creating a readme file.

 ## Table of Contents
-Default contents
+Description
+Table of Contents
+Installation
+Usage
+License
+Contributing
+Tests
+Questions

 ## Installation
 Clone the repositiory from here *github link*.